 In this article we’ll take a look at some of the best bandsaws for the money, whether you need one for woodworking, metal cutting or both.

-Let’s take a look at some of the best bandsaws the UK market currently has to offer:
+So let’s now take a look at some of the best bandsaws the UK market currently has to offer:

 Lumberjack BS254 Review: best 10 inch woodworking bandsaw with tilting table